parnika-c/focus_cam/README.md

 # Focus Cam

-Lightweight web app that captures webcam frames in the browser and posts them to an AWS Lambda.
+This application captures webcam frames every 5 seconds in the browser and posts them to an AWS Lambda.
 The Lambda uses Amazon Rekognition to produce a simple "focus" score and records events in DynamoDB.

 ### Features
 - Simple static frontend: webcam capture, periodic frame upload